hermangroup/docs/introduction/how-to-buy.rst

   https://www.morphtoken.com

-  MorphToken is an instant exchange allowing users to instantly convert between Dash, Bitcoin, Bitcoin Cash, Ethereum, Litecoin and Monero.
+  MorphToken is an instant exchange allowing users to instantly convert between Historia, Bitcoin, Bitcoin Cash, Ethereum, Litecoin and Monero.
 It is even possible to convert into more than one cryptocurrency in a single exchange.